Behind the Scenery

-(Shaw Festival performances to be confirmed.)
+(Shaw Festival performances to be confirmed in late 2017)

 On your second day at the Shaw Festival, begin with a morning talk by Jonathan on the day’s performance, with the remainder of the morning and lunch at leisure.
 Enjoy a matinée play in the afternoon.

 After a morning talk on the day’s entertainment, enjoy a matinée performance, rounding out our third day at the Shaw Festival.